Financial Disclaimer

 Why the Number 72?

-The number 72 was chosen because it is close to 69.3 (which equals 100 x ln(2), the mathematically exact constant for continuous compounding) and because 72 has many convenient divisors: 2, 3, 4, 6, 8, 9, 12, 18, 24, 36.
+The number 72 was chosen because it is close to 69.3 (which equals 100 x ln(2), the exact constant for continuous compounding) and because 72 has many convenient divisors: 2, 3, 4, 6, 8, 9, 12, 18, 24, 36.
 This makes mental division straightforward for the most common interest rates.
 For example, 72 / 6 = 12, 72 / 8 = 9, and 72 / 9 = 8 are all clean whole numbers.
-The mathematically exact value of 69.3 would produce awkward results for the same rates, making 72 the practical choice despite a small rounding error.
+The mathematically exact value of 69.3 would produce awkward results for the same rates, so 72 became the practical choice despite a small rounding error.

 Frequently Asked Questions